jhgaylor/django-blogger/README.md

 Files include base.html, list.html, and view_post.html
 Not all files are necessary as the app will fall back on blogger/themes/FALLBACK_THEME/templates/FILE.html where FALLBACK_THEME is the last theme in INSTALLED_APPS
-Static files for themes are at blogger/themes/THEMENAME/static/ The default themes are default, 3col and 4col.
+Static files for themes are at blogger/themes/THEMENAME/static/ The default themes are default and 3col.
 They all rely on bootstrap and jquery.

 Features